Jun-Lucis/BIG-theory/README.md

 The BIG numerical series has progressed through three main stages.

-### 1. B3–B4: Quadratic boundary-layer universality
+### 1. B3-B4: Quadratic boundary-layer universality

-Compact-support structures form smooth free boundaries, with a robust local landing exponent close to
+Compact-support structures form smooth free boundaries with a robust local landing exponent close to

-\[
+$$
 \nu \approx 2.
-\]
+$$

+This suggests that the boundary is not a sharp cutoff, but a self-organized layer where the field smoothly lands to zero.

 ### 2. B7: Critical transition and runaway onset

-Near a critical parameter region, the local boundary profile remains regular while the global dynamics may transition toward runaway behavior.
+Near a critical parameter region, the local boundary profile can remain regular while the global dynamics transitions toward runaway behavior.

+This distinction is important:

+* the local boundary layer may remain structured,
+* while the global field dynamics may cross into a different fate.

 ### 3. B8: Finite-amplitude separatrix and boundary anisotropy